 Bertha Wilson Campership

-Who was Bertha Wilson?
-Bertha Wilson was a sincere person who was concerned with helping others.
+- Bertha Wilson was a sincere person who was concerned with helping others.
 She was at the very young age of 15 when the Great Depression hit in 1929.
 With hard times upon our country, jobs and money were difficult to find.
 Bertha knew the importance of education and did very well in high school.
 When there was no electric in her family's house, she used kerosene to light her study.
 Her journey through life eventually landed her in a course learning stenography and eventually she was hired by the Bureau of Unemployment.

-What is the Bertha Wilson Camp Campership?
-The Bertha Wilson Trust provides a 50% Campership to all 4-H members who attend camp if fees are paid by June 1st.
-After June 1st, the camp will cost the full price with an additional late fee added to each camp registration.
+- The Bertha Wilson Trust will be providing a campership for every camper to attend camp if fees are paid by June 1st.
+After June 1st, the camp will cost full price with an additional late fee added to each camp registration.

-- ** You may turn in your camp registration form with the reduced fee, as it is an automatic scholarship.
-Any eligible 4-H member who completes the appropriate paperwork and submits payment by the June 1st deadline receives it!
+- ** You may turn in your camp registration form with the reduced fee.
+It is an automatic scholarship, so anyone eligible that completes appropriate paperwork and payment by the June 1st deadline receives it! **